 The activity retrieves a list of all computers in the resource group with the same name as the time range associated with the triggering event.
 The list of computers is available in an output parameter.
-For more information about resource groups, see the Administrator Guide for Aegis.
+For more information about resource groups, see the NetlQ Workflow Automation Administrator Guide.